 Camp Pongola is nestled into the wilderness of Pongola Game Reserve in the north-east of South Africa, near the Swaziland border.
 Endless green expanses and a diverse animal world are characteristic of the region.
 Four of the Big Five are at home at Pongola – elephant, buffalo, leopard and rhino – as well as hippos, crocodiles, hyaenas, giraffes, wildebeest, zebras, warthogs, twelve antelope species and more than 350 bird species.

 Every day, you and your team will set out into the beautiful Pongola wilderness to learn more about the unique flora and fauna and to acquire more in-depth knowledge about guiding as well as nature and species conservation.

-Background of the Trails Guide training
+Background of the Apprentice Trails Guide training

 No matter if you already are a qualified field guide or simply a true nature enthusiast, eager to acquire new knowledge and to experience a real outdoor adventure: When joining this training course, you gain profound knowledge about nature and wilderness, increase your situational awareness and learn about the meaning of the environment that surrounds you.

-After acquiring the practical skills and essential theory knowledge you have the chance to obtain the official FGASA Trails Guide Back-up qualification.
-But even when your intention to join is not qualification-driven, you will benefit from taking part in the course for the rest of your life: Roaming the African bush day by day, exploring the wilderness with all of your senses and learning in and from nature is, without any doubt, an incomparable once-in-a-lifetime experience.
+After acquiring the practical skills and essential theory knowledge you have the chance to obtain the official FGASA Apprentice Trails Guide qualification.
+But even when your intention to join is not qualification-driven, you will benefit from taking part in the course for the rest of your life: Roaming the African bush day by day, exploring the wilderness with all of your senses, and learning in and from nature is, without any doubt, an incomparable once-in-a-lifetime experience.